Loake Heritage

 The Loake family has been producing fine, handmade men’s footwear for longer than anyone can remember.

-The tradition began in 1880, when three brothers - Thomas, John and William - opened a factory in Northamptonshire in the heart of the English shoemaking industry.
-The aim was to provide the most handsome, comfortable and durable gentlemen's shoes possible.
+The tradition began in 1880, when three brothers—Thomas, John and William—opened a factory in Northamptonshire, in the heart of the English shoemaking industry.
+The aim was to provide the most handsome, comfortable and durable gentlemen’s shoes possible.

-Their premium Goodyear Welted shoes continue to be made in England and take eight weeks to produce.
+Their premium Goodyear Welted shoes continue to be made in England and take around eight weeks to produce.
 Some 130 skilled craftspeople, up to 75 shoe parts and approximately 200 different operations are involved.
 Only the very highest quality materials are used.